Led 3-person design team

 Polymarket: $607M from 437k users.
 Limitless: $38M from 600.
 Depth beats reach.

-User research
+User interviews

 I ran 7 interviews with a mix of newcomers and experienced users.
 Instead of asking what they wanted, I had each person pick their favourite protocol Polymarket, Manifold, whatever they actually used and walk me through how they used it, what they looked for, and where they got stuck.